jeffgbutler/CarvelWorkshop/kapp-packaging/README.md

 cd packaging-exercise/kuard-app
 ```

-Now we wil start the package creation utility.
+Now we will start the package creation utility.
 Remember that our source files are on GitHub in the
 repo https://github.com/jeffgbutler/CarvelWorkshop/ and in directory `kapp-packaging/kuard-app`.

 ```shell